Toward an Experimental Device-Independent Verification of Indefinite Causal Order: Introduction

-All current demonstrations of ICO in the quantum switch have been device dependent or semi-device independent \cite{Rubino2022experimentalEntanglement, cao2022Semideviceindependent}.
-Using such an experiment to claim ICO, is akin to claiming a violation of local realism using device-dependent techniques such as quantum state tomography or entanglement witnesses: this is valid only if all assumptions hold, but it is open to loopholes that could void the experimental conclusions.
-In the case of entanglement, this led to a decades-long push to realise a loophole-free violation of local realism via a Bell inequality \cite{Shalm2015strong,Giustina2015Significant,Hensen2015Loophole}.
-In the context of ICO, violating a causal inequality is a DI technique which would take the place of a Bell inequality.
-Since this is not possible with the quantum switch, we would like to perform a different DI experiment to prove that there is no hidden variable description in which the causal order of the quantum switch is well-defined.
-The recent discussions regarding the validity of quantum switch experiments \cite{Maclean2017mixturesOfCausalRelations, ormrod2022sectorialConstraints,vilasini2024embedding,paunkovic2020distinguishing,vilasini2025events} makes such a device-independent demonstration of ICO even more relevant.
+Since the the quantum switch is the only ICO process to be experimentally studied but it cannot violate causal inequalities, we would like to perform a different DI experiment to prove that there is no hidden variable description in which the causal order of the quantum switch is well-defined.
 To this end, we present an experimental violation of an inequality, introduced by van der Lugt, Barret and Chiribella (VBC) \cite{van2023device}, which correlates a hidden variable with both a fixed causal order in the quantum switch and a second observable that is then used to violate a Bell inequality.
 A successful violation of the Bell inequality thus implies that a hidden variable cannot be assigned to the causal order.
+This rules out the possibility that any physical theory, consistent with a causally ordered structure, could explain the observations, even when analysed without assuming a specific theory.
 In other words, we leverage DI concepts developed for Bell inequalities to provide a DI certification of ICO using the quantum switch.
-Although our experiment does not close the usual Bell loopholes (or other loopholes specific to ICO) it presents a significant experimental step towards a loophole-free confirmation of ICO.
+Although our experiment does not close the usual Bell loopholes (or other loopholes specific to ICO) it presents a significant experimental step towards a loophole-free confirmation of indefinite causal order.